jared-l-vine/hero6e-foundryvtt/README.md

 ### Character Sheet

-The character sheet in this system supports automation for characteristic and skill rolls.
+- The character sheet in this system supports automation for characteristic and skill rolls.

-.HDC files created in the Hero Designer can be uploaded to it, and currently supports automatically populating information for a character's characteristics and skills.
+- .HDC files created in the Hero Designer can be uploaded to it, and currently supports automatically populating information for a character's characteristics and skills.

-Most attack powers are copied from powers to attacks tab.
+- Most attack powers are copied from powers to attacks tab.
 Most defense powers are copied from powers to defenses tab.
-Attacks and defense can be manually added by users.
+- Attacks and defense can be manually added by users.

-Defenses can be toggled on and off.
+- Defenses can be toggled on and off.

-The character sheet can be used to take a Recovery.
+- The character sheet can be used to take a Recovery.
+- Character image stored in .HDC file is used for token.

 #### Maneuvers